Conchylicultor/DeepQA/README.md

     Q: What color is the sky ?
     A: One of the deputies is everywhere.

+## Pretrained model

-You can find a pre-trained model [here](https://drive.google.com/file/d/0Bw-phsNSkq23TXltWGlOdk9wOXc/view?usp=sharing).
+You can find a pre-trained model [here](https://drive.google.com/file/d/0Bw-phsNSkq23TXltWGlOdk9wOXc/view?usp=sharing), trained of the default corpus.
 To launch it, just run `./main.py --modelTag pretrainedv2 --test interactive`.
 The old pre-trained model is still available  [here](https://drive.google.com/file/d/0Bw-phsNSkq23amlSZXVqcm5oVFU/view?usp=sharing) (Won't work with the current version).

-If you have a high-end GPU, don't hesitate to play with the hyper-parameters to train a better model.
+If you have a high-end GPU, don't hesitate to play with the hyper-parameters/corpus to train a better model.
+Also if you want to share your models, don't hesitate to contact ma and I'll add it here.

 ## Improvements